The search for non-symmetric ribbon knots

 \subsection{A non-symmetric ribbon for the remaining ribbon knots with determinant 9}

 For the 7 knots with determinant 9 (i.e.\,11n67, 11n73, 11n74, 11n97, 12n56 and 12n57) we found the ribbon $\mathcal{A}$ shown in Figure \ref{fig:ribbonTransformation}.
-After the tangle with $T$ half-twists has been put on the symmetry axis indicated by the tangle $3_1\#3_1^*$ in the diagram's upper part the $S$-tangle appears as a `symmetry defect' on the left side.
-This indicates that for some parameters $S$ the obstruction might vanish while for others it remains.
+The figure also shows an effort to symmetrise the diagram: We put the tangle with $T$ half-twists on the symmetry axis indicated by the tangle $3_1\#-3_1$ in the diagram's upper part.
+Then the $S$-tangle appears as a `symmetry defect' on the left side.
+This indicates that for some values of $S$ it might be possible to obtain a symmetric diagram but for others it might not be possible.

 Varying the twist parameters $S$ and $T$ we obtain the knots in Table \ref{fig:knotsDet9}.
 For the values $S=-1,0$ they can indeed be presented as symmetric unions.